-Dante Alighieri (1285-1325) is another example of a learned man educated under the influence of Aristotelian based ideas.
+Following Aquinas, Dante Alighieri (1285-1325) is another example of a learned man educated under the influence of Aristotelian ideas.
 Specifically, he supported Aristotle’s concepts of some men being superior and therefore having divine right to rule:

 I am referring to actions, which are regulated by political judgment, and to products, which are shaped by practical skill; all of these are subordinate to thinking as the best activity for which the Primal Goodness brought mankind into existence.
 This sheds light on that statement in the Politics that “men of vigorous intellect naturally rule over others”.Dante Alighieri, Monarchy, Book 1, part 3, lines 10-15

 Dante’s education history is not well documented.
 However, it may be presumed he studied at least one scholastic or scholastic-like institution attached to a monastery.
-He was politically minded and so to hold a political office he had to join a Guild (these were professional associations; the extent to which Guilds could considered cults or men’s clubs is an extension of the current conversation), so he became a pharmacist, so he could join the pharmacy Guild.
-Like many men, Dante was also involved with physical battles due to conflict with other powers (again, the issue of war and fighting is an extension of the current discussion that warrants recognition but I’m not going into.)
+He was politically minded and so to hold a political office he had to join a Guild, so he became a pharmacist and joined the pharmacy Guild.
+Like many men, Dante was also involved with physical battles due to conflict with other powers.

-Florence, Dante’s home town, experienced many conflicts of political, religious, and territorial nature.
-As destiny would have it, Dante finished up on the loosing side.
-In his fifties, he was banished and separated from his family.
+Florence, Dante’s home town, experienced many conflicts relating to politics, religion, and territory.
+As destiny would have it, Dante finished up on the losing side.
+Consequently, when he was in his fifties, he was banished and separated from his family.
 Dante was angry, very angry, especially towards the Church.

-As an intellectual, Dante took pen to paper to express his views.
-He did so eloquently through the art of poetry.
-Looking over Dante’s work, it quickly becomes apparent that he was well versed in Ancient Greek philosophy.
-The Divine Comedy contains a myriad of references to characters like Apollo, Aphrodite, and Hellen of Troy that demonstrate he also understood the ancient theology connected to their namesakes.
+Being an intellectual, Dante took pen to paper to express his views through the art of satirical poetry.
+Dante’s work, like the Divine Comedy, reveals he was well versed in Ancient Greek philosophy.
+The epic piece contains a myriad of references to characters such as Apollo, Aphrodite, and Hellen of Troy which demonstrate an understanding of the ancient theology behind their namesakes.

-The Divine Comedy, was just that, a comedy.
-In a pre-Renaissance style of linguistics he wrote in what was then a crude vernacular of Latin.
-He was making fun of the Church’s stance on a number of issues, hence, his books were banned.
+Above all, The Divine Comedy, was just that, a comedy.
+Dante did not use highly sophisticated language to express his views, rather, he wrote in a crude vernacular of Latin, the language of commoners.
+His aim was to mock the Church’s stance on a number of issues, hence, his books were banned.
 The fact that the Church later (long after Dante’s death) retracted their objections and embraced him as a golden boy of Christianity is a curious thing.

-I am not familiar with the full body of Dante’s writings, however, I found one particular verse that struck me as being profound.
-It is a single line from The Divine Comedy that reads: “O virgin mother, daughter of thy Son”.
+I am not an expert on Dante, but looking over his work I found one particular verse in The Divine Comedy that struck me as being profound.
+The line reads: “O virgin mother, daughter of thy Son”.

 Painting of the Virgin Mother with Child; original dated to the 5th or 6th century, overpainted in the 13th century

-Sitting in contemplation with my reality of Mary, I am reminded of a time when my son was nearly ten.
-It was a day in February, an ordinary school day.
-When we got home, he was not his usual cheerful self.
+In contemplation of the nuances of the Virgin Mary being the personification of a soul that sheaths Christianity, I am reminded of a time when my son was nearly ten.
+It was a day in February, an ordinary school day, but we got home in the afternoon he was not his usual cheerful self.
 Solemnly, he took himself to his bedroom and shut the door.
-When I went to check on him, I found he was sitting on his bed, tears streaming down his face.
+When I went to check on him, I found him sitting on his bed, tears streaming down his face.
 My immediate thought was that something bad had happened at school, perhaps he’d been bullied.
 At first he refused to speak and just shock his head in response to my questioning that was along the lines “did you and so and so have a fight?”
 I then moved into a semi-lecturing mode of the need to express emotions.
 I told him that I could not help him if I did know what was wrong.
 I made stabs in the dark about how he might be feeling about his father and I breaking up three months early.
-He shook his head to all of these.
+He shook his head to all again.
 I took a deep breath and said “Is it something I have done?
 If so, please tell me so I can make right.”
-Amid bursts of sobbing, he let it out:
+Amid bursts of sobbing, he let out what was disturbing him:

 “I know Santa Claus is not real!
 Don’t lie to me, I know he’s not real!”